Tony Mochama

-Tony Adam Mochama (born 9 May 1975) is a Kenyan poet, writer, author and a senior journalist at The Nation Media Group.
-Mochama is a three-time winner of the Burt Awards for African Young Adult Literature and he is also a recipient of Miles Morland Writing Scholarship.
+Tony Adam Mochama (born 9 May 1975), also known as Smitta Smitten is a Kenyan poet, writer, author and a senior journalist at The Nation Media Group.
+Mochama is a three-time winner of the Burt Awards for African Young Adult Literature and he is also a recipient of the Miles Morland Writing Scholarship.

 Education

 Mochama attended Catholic Primary School and graduated in 1993 from the Starehe Boys’ Centre founded by the late Geoffrey Griffin who spotted his creative talent.
-He studied Law at the University of Nairobi from 1997 until 2001 before shifting his focus to creative writing and journalism.
+He studied Law at the University of Nairobi from 1997 until 2001, before shifting his focus to creative writing and journalism.
 He attended Herzen University Summer Literary Seminars to hone his creative writing between 2003 and 2006.

 Career

 In the early 2003, Mochama began to work for ‘eXpression Today,’ a bi-weekly newspaper dedicated mostly to the issues of press freedom.
-He was also a freelance correspondent for The Nation Newspapers handling human interest features as well as theatre and book reviews.
-In the same year, he moved to Standard Media Group (SMG) where he became a senior writer and ran four weekly columns.
+He was also a freelance correspondent for The Nation Newspapers, handling human-interest features as well as theatre and book reviews.
+In the same year, he moved to Standard Media Group (SMG), where he became a senior writer and ran four weekly columns.
 At the beginning of 2022, Mochama was taken by the Nation Media Group, the largest media conglomerate in the East African region.
-He has published up to ten books including A Jacket for Ahmet (2017) and 2063 – Last Mile Bet, Afro-futuristic (2018).
+He has published up to ten books, including A Jacket for Ahmet (2017) and 2063 – Last Mile Bet, Afro-futuristic (2018).

 Mochama is the Secretary General of PEN (Kenya), an association of writers and subsidiary of PEN International.
-He was a Kenyan delegate at the 82nd PEN Congress, Ourense Spain in 2016.
+He was a Kenyan delegate at the 82nd PEN Congress, Ourense Spain, in 2016.
 He attended the summer program scholarship under the Summer Literary Seminars (SLS) to study creative writing at the Herzen University, Saint Petersburg, Russia in classes run by creative writers such as George Saunders.
-Mochama would attend three more SLS seminars between 2004 and 2006, to perfect his craft in both prose and poetry.
+Mochama would attend three more SLS seminars between 2004 and 2006, to perfect his craft in both prose and poetry, and in 2019 ran a two-week poetry workshop at the invite of the Goethe Institute in Windhoek for dozens of Namibian poets and creatives.

+Since the end of Covid-19 in mid-2021, Mochama has been a panelist every year since at the Rabat International Book Fair in Morocco, and in December 2023, was the only other African poet (besides Prof Wole Soyinka) selected for the 22 world poetry personages at the Shanghai International Poetry Festival in China.
+He was also the official East African AU @ 60 literary laureate for 2023, and is the Kenyan literary consultant for the International Literary Seminars (ILS) that runs creative workshops in Nairobi and Lamu.

-Mochama was a 2013 resident poet at the Ca’Foscari University, Venezia, Italy and a 2019 Emily Harvey Foundation resident writer in Venice, Italy.
+Mochama was a 2013 resident poet at the Ca'Foscari University, Venezia, Italy and a 2019 Emily Harvey Foundation resident writer in Venice, Italy.
 He has also visited Canada, London, Portugal and (Germany) under different literary activities as a speaker, reader and facilitator.